Smart Water Meters

 What are the benefits of using a smart water meter?

-Here are the three key benefits of installing a smart water meter at your property:
+Here are the five key benefits of installing a smart water meter at your property:

-Accurate water bills.
 Without a smart water meter, your supplier will only take a meter reading once every six months.
-This leads to lots of estimated charges on water bills.
+This leads to lots of estimated charges on domestic and business water bills.
 A smart water meter helps you avoid any nasty surprises.

-Lower water footprint.
-A smart water meter lets you analyse your water consumption daily.
+A smart water meter lets you analyse your daily water consumption.
 You’ll be able to see the positive effects of simple actions like turning off the taps while washing up.
-You can read our article on how to save money on your water bills

 • Detect leaks immediately.